UPPS 03.01.12 - Use of Courtesy Vehicles and Vehicle Allowances Provided by the University

 Any violations to this policy may result in removal of courtesy vehicle privileges for the courtesy vehicle driver and the university.

-PAYROLL AND TAX COMPLIANCE OFFICE RESPONSIBILITIES
+PAYROLL AND TAX COMPLIANCE OFFICE RESPONSIBILITIES AND PROCEDURES

 Upon receiving the Courtesy Car Declaration Form from the designated department personnel, the Payroll and Tax Compliance Office will include the calculated personal use of the university-provided vehicle as income in the employee’s next paycheck.
-The value of the personal use will be subject to federal withholding, social security and Medicare tax.
+The value of the personal use will be subject to federal withholding, social security, and Medicare tax.

 The paycheck following the end of the period as outlined in Section 01.09 will reflect applicable taxes.